There’s never a bad time to teach your kids about money and how to save. And the earlier you start, the stronger their skills will be.

 Give them money to save

-The first step to saving money is earning it, and pocket money is a tried and tested system.
-Encourage your kids to do odd jobs around the house and pay them a reasonable amount – I’d suggest about $10 a week.
+The first step to saving money is earning it and pocket money is a tried and tested system.
+Encourage your kids to do odd jobs around the house and pay them what you feel is reasonable and within your budget.

 Choose something to save for

 Having a reason to save is important.
-Teach your kids to set aside their pocket money for something they want, and it doesn't have to be just one thing.
-Part of managing money is prioritising where you spend it, so two savings goals might be better than one.
+Teach your kids to set aside their pocket money for something they want.
+Start with saving for one goal and when your child achieves that goal, you can scale it up to two goals and teach them how to prioritise.
+Part of managing money is prioritising where you spend it.

-Ask your kids to draw pictures of what they’re saving for on envelopes or jars, and use stamps or stickers to tick off boxes in their chart each week.
+You could also ask your kids to draw pictures of what they’re saving for, stick it on envelopes or a jar and use stamps or stickers to tick off boxes in their chart each week.
 A small ritual can help keep them on track.

-This can be a good way to encourage your kids to save extra money.
-I suggest you only do this when they’ve done a particularly good job, as I’ve learned that an unexpected reward is valued much more than something expected.
+There’s a few different ways to encourage your kids to save extra money.
+One way could be matching their contributions but we suggest you only do this when they’ve done a particularly good job.

-Remember, if you need to deposit your kids cash into an account, our mySaver account is a fee free savings account with bonus interest for kids under 25.
+Get your kids set up today with a Bank Australia mySaver account.
+It’s a fee free savings account with bonus interest for everyone under 25.